Phil9S/CNV_pipeline/cnv_ref_file_notes.md

 tab <- tab[,-5]
 write.table(tab, "hg38_exons_Ensembl87.masked.autoXY.sorted.dedup.bed", sep="\t", quote=FALSE, col.names=FALSE, row.names=FALSE)
 ```
+_This is a long process but dramatically reduces the number of targets, resulting in a substantial downstream decrease in processing time at all stages_

 #### Adding padding to exon regions - 2bp upstream of start and 2bp downstream of end
+The final processing step is to add a number of padding bases to the intervals.
+This is intended to increase the fidelity of calls over target sets by incorporating more reads that align to the edges of target regions.
+Using R, code below adds a padding of 2bp to both the start and stop position of each exon present in the interval file:

 ```R
 t <- read.table("hg38_exons_Ensembl87.masked.autoXY.sorted.dedup.bed", sep="\t")
 n <- t